pedrorgirardi/Pep/README.md

 ## Acknowledgements

-- Eero and [Tutkain](https://github.com/eerohele/Tutkain); without Eero and Tutkain I would have not started this project.
+- Eero and [Tutkain](https://github.com/eerohele/Tutkain); without Eero and Tutkain, I would not have started this project.
-- Michiel Borkent and [clj-kondo](https://github.com/clj-kondo/clj-kondo); because this project wouldn't be possible without clj-kondo.
+- Michiel Borkent and [clj-kondo](https://github.com/clj-kondo/clj-kondo); this project wouldn't be possible without clj-kondo.
-- Peter and [Calva](https://calva.io/); Peter was too kind and allowed me to contribute to Calva on the early days and showed me how fun it is to work on these things.
+- Peter and [Calva](https://calva.io/); Peter was too kind and allowed me to contribute to Calva in the early days and showed me how fun it is to work on these things.
-- The Sublime Text Discord community; a magnificent bunch of volunteers and Sublime HQ employees tirelessly helping people with questions related to Sublime Text.
+- The Sublime Text Discord community, a magnificent bunch of volunteers and Sublime HQ employees tirelessly helping people with questions related to Sublime Text.
 (Copied from Tutkain because I could not say it better.)